bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 > Given `n` non-negative integers representing the histogram's bar height where the width of each bar is 1, find the area of largest rectangle in the histogram.

 _Use stack of bar indices (heights can be looked up quickly given an index).
 The rep invariant in the stack is that, for a given bar, the bar to its left is necessarily smaller, so we only insert bars that are higher than the `top`.
-If we come across a bar that's smaller than `top` we pop the stack and calculate the area for each of the popped bars.
+If we come across a bar that's smaller (or equal height) than `top` we pop the stack and calculate the area for each of the popped bars.
 The height of the area is the height of the popped bar.
 Insert dummy bar with `height = 0` at the end of the list to deal with an edge case._

 ---
 - [x] Merge Sorted Array (Easy)